 See Related: Best National Parks to Visit in November

 22. Hastings, MN

-A beautiful small town in Minnesota, Hastings features parks, a hopping downtown area, and some superb restaurants.
+Hastings is a beautiful small town in Minnesota with parks, a hopping downtown area, and some superb restaurants.

 23. Alexandria, MN

-This Scandinavian-inspired village saw a rapid increase in settlers in the 1860s that brought industry, and many of the beautiful railroad features that characterize this town were built during this time period.
+This Scandinavian-inspired village saw a rapid increase in settlers in the 1860s, which brought industry.
+Many beautiful railroad features that characterize this town were built during this period.

 See Related: Lightweight Travel Clothing